-If you’re looking to create a feminine, elegant yet fresh feel in a kitchen you can’t go wrong with a vintage floral design from Sanderson – this Hollyhocks design is wonderfully on trend.
+If you’re looking to create a feminine, elegant yet fresh feel in a kitchen you can’t go wrong with a vintage floral design from Sanderson – this Hollyhocks design is wonderfully on trend and a perfect choice if you are looking at country kitchen wallpaper.
 An archive print taken from a 1930s document, and recently launched as a wallpaper in fresh contemporary colorways, the print would be perfect for a period home or vintage scheme.

 For a lighter dose of pattern consider papering above a large backsplash – this will also prevent the paper from being damaged.
 This treatment is a great choice for kitchens with tall ceilings, too, as it will help divide up large expanses of wall, making the kitchen feel more intimate, homely and welcoming.